 The initial question posed by the parking lot designer is: how many parking spaces?
 The quick and seemingly easy answer is provided by any number of traffic and parking studies conducted over decades, by researchers having a broad range of interests.
 Often the results of such studies end up embodied in local zoning ordinances as minimum parking requirements.
 These typically vary by locality, land use and building function.
 In a given community, for example, one might encounter requirements such as these: retail buildings shall be provided with 5 parking spaces per 1,000 square feet of gross building area, or, restaurants shall be provided with 1 parking space for every 4 restaurant customer seats, plus 1 parking space for each employee in an average shift.
 Parking requirements such as these — along with requirements for handicapped parking, truck loading/unloading spaces, trash hauling and emergency vehicle access, and suitable circulation drives — quite often constitute the most detailed and extensive strictures placed on the design, development and construction of a large commercial or residential property.
 Such is the prevalence and power of our almighty automobile.

 There are, however, several major problems with such strictures.
 First, they are almost always stated as absolute minimum or threshold requirements, with no permitted flexibility or adjustment to the particulars of project, use, locale, site, demand, surrounding development, transit opportunities or community goals.
 Second, such minimums are usually developed by those with a vested interest in optimizing vehicular traffic flow, often at the expense of pedestrian activity, transit options, convenience, green space, and aesthetic considerations.
 Third, these minimums grew into being throughout the time of the auto's ascendancy and ubiquity in America, the 1950s through 1980s, the growth-spurt years of the interstate highway system.
 Such 'standards' are therefore inherently biased towards more cars, more parking, more roads and drives, and more asphalt.
-Today's reasoned designer must bear all this in mind, and must flex the 'accepted wisdom' of parking requirements to meet the needs and desires of tomorrow.
+Today's reasoning designer must bear all this in mind, and must flex the 'accepted wisdom' of parking requirements to meet the needs and desires of tomorrow.
 He or she must design 'holistic' parking lots that consider multivariate design objectives.

 After determining approximately how many parking spaces a parking lot should ideally contain, the designer then moves on to consideration of a number of factors that can significantly affect the lot's layout and design.
-These include the obvious considerations of approximate location of the parking lot on the site, optimal locations for entering and exiting drives, the desired clustering of handicapped parking spaces adjacent to building entrances, and the provision of suitably situated truck loading/unloading areas.
+These include the obvious considerations of approximate location of the parking lot on the site, optimal locations for entering and exiting drives, the desired clustering of handicapped parking or other specialty spaces adjacent to building entrances or transit facilities, and the provision of suitably situated truck loading/unloading areas.
 Other straightforward design input includes setbacks required from surrounding streets or adjacent properties, and limitations imposed by site grading, retaining walls, on-site stormwater management areas, wetlands, preserved landscaping, rock outcroppings, and the like.
 But other not-so-obvious parameters can also drastically affect layout and design.
 Will there be areas of reserved or preferential parking?
 Will such areas be gated, or require key-card access?
 How must the site layout accommodate a bus stop, pick-up/drop-off areas, projected canopies, or drive-through services with their queueing lanes?
 How and where can an ambulance circulation loop easily enter the site, access building entrances, and depart the site?
 If required, how would large fire-fighting equipment maneuver and operate on-site?
 What would be the optimal circuit for trash hauling or delivery services?
-In hot climes, where and how is vehicle or pedestrian shade provided?
+In hot climates, where and how is vehicle or pedestrian shade provided?
 Will repair access to underground utilities require tearing up the parking lot?
 If a structure might conceivably be subjected to a terror threat, how far must parking or drives be kept from the building, and how might access be controlled?

 Often the consideration of all of these varied determinants results in not one single parking lot design, but instead a range of parking lot designs, each with its own particular benefits and detriments.
 Inevitably trade-offs must be made — typically, loss of parking spaces vs. gain of amenities or benefits, or loss of parking spaces vs. suitable control of costs.
 But no matter what kind of parking lot designs (or trade-offs) result, there are certain identifiable universal 'best practices' in parking lot design:

-1. The greatest efficiency of layout and use of land area, as well as the greatest overall parking safety, results from 90-degree parking in double-loaded aisles.
+1. The greatest efficiency of layout and use of land area, as well as the greatest overall parking safety, results from 90-degree parking in double-loaded (face-to-face) aisles.
 That is, everyone parking must make a 90-degree turn from a drive into a parking space, and every aisle is a two-way driveway allowing one to park to either left or right from that driveway, where one will typically come face-to-face with a vehicle parking from the next aisle over.
 Parking that is angled from the drive aisle, whether at 60-degrees or 45-degrees or any other angle, not only consumes more overall land area, but also invites greater driver error and more accidents.
 One-way driving aisles are notoriously inefficient, as well as annoying to drivers, and in fact are prohibited by some communities' ordinances.

 2. Lots using 90-degree parking on double-loaded aisles use less land per parked car than other layouts, thereby reducing not only the distance the average parker must walk to access a building, but also total stormwater runoff that must be captured and dealt with by sewers and stormwater management areas, as well as the heat island effect created by an expanse of asphalt or concrete.